elementor/elementor-developers-docs/src/widgets/responsive-control.md

 # Responsive Control

-**Responsive Controls** are [regular controls](./regular-control) with special capability that lets the user set different values to different devices and screen sizes.
-To add Responsive Controls to Elementor widgets we are using the `add_responsive_control()` method.
+**Responsive controls** are [regular controls](./regular-control) with special capabilities that let users set different values for different devices and screen sizes.
+To add responsive controls to Elementor widgets we use the `add_responsive_control()` method.

 ## Responsive Control Structure

-Adding a new responsive controls is done as follows:
+The following will add a new responsive control:

 ```php
 $this->add_responsive_control(